Amber Bitcoin Glossary

 New to the world of Bitcoin?
 When you’re a new-coiner and new to the world of Bitcoin, it’s easy to feel overwhelmed by all the strange words, terms and jargon being thrown around.
-DCA, cold storage, keys, Sats — all of these unfamiliar phrases and acronyms are enough to put anyone’s head in a spin.
+DCA, cold storage, keys, sats; so many unfamiliar phrases and acronyms.
+It’s enough to put your head in a spin.

-To help you get started, we’ve put together a list of the most frequently used Bitcoin terms you need to know about below.
-With this glossary on hand, these words will soon feel like second nature and you’ll be understanding and using Bitcoin like a pro.
+To help you get started, we’ve put together a list of the most frequently used Bitcoin terms you need to know.

 Bitcoin is the latest and most powerful form of technology known as “money”.
 It’s known by many as the “OG” cryptocurrency and it first emerged after the Global Financial Crisis in 2009 as an electronic peer-to-peer cash system controlled entirely by users.

 Bitcoin is a universal currency.
 If you’re based in the United States and you want to transfer money over to Australia, Mongolia, Antarctica or the moon for that matter, you could do so directly, without delay or permission.
 No need to convert from USD to AUD, pay hefty conversion fees, or wait long periods of time for your money to be transferred between countries on the legacy financial rails.